solyarisoftware/SMS-Echo-Server/README.md

 The develop of a complex application is out of scope of this small open-source project; so feel free to contact me for your project as job proposal!

-### About Skebby Services
+### Skebby Services Survey

 * Performances with `send_sms_classic` SMSs: I enjoyed the very fast and reliable end-to-end delivery time elapseds using `send_sms_classic` SMSs: usually the end-to-end echo back take no more than few seconds. great! :-)
 * Performances with `send_sms_basic` SMSs: I got worst sending cheapest `send_sms_basic` SMSs (elapsed times start from half a minute to 5/10 minutes).
-* Unfortunately Receive SMS services run only with "Standard SMS".
+* Unfortunately Receive SMS services run only if end user send "Standard SMS".
 That mean end user can not send SMSs to server using [free SMS message mobile apps](http://www.skebby.it/scarica-programma-sms-gratis/) also available by Skebby :-(
-* Website registration/configuration/etc.: is pretty well done but there are some areas of improvements in organization of "storyboards" (you can find a lot of info but you lost yourself easely).
+* Website registration/configuration/etc. pages are pretty well done but there are some areas of improvements in organization of "navigation storyboards" (you can find really a lot of info but you lost yourself easely).
 * Last but not least, documentation for developers of some behaviours is not too clear (by example the format of message with KEYWORD (need of a separator) is not correctly explained in Skebby website).

 All in all my final vote about Skebby services is positive.